gonerick2000-max/sql-data-warehouse-project/README.md

 ## Medallion Architecture
 ### Bronze Layer
-- Raw Data from the source systems is stored
+- Raw Data from the source systems (CRM and ERP) is stored
 - No transformations are applied
 ### Silver Layer
-Load data from the bronze layer and apply the following transformations:
+The purpose of this layer is to clean and standardize the data from the sources.
+For that, in this layer the following transformations are applied:
 - Data cleansing (TRIM, NULL handling, invalid value filtering)
 - Data deduplication using window functions (ROW_NUMBER)
 - Standardization of categorical values (e.g., gender, status)